qJake/hacc.dev/usage.md

 (In the example above, replace *100* with your tile size and *6* with your tile spacing.)

+Another example - if my device has a resolution of 728x1134, then I can choose slightly larger tile sizes.

+* **5** &times; (134 + 6) + 6 = 706
+* **8** &times; (134 + 6) + 6 = 1126

+With this example, the dashboard width doesn't match the device exactly.
+Don't worry, HACC will auto-center the dashboard UI for you.

-Play around with the values until you find something that works for you and your tablet device!
+In the end, just play around with the values until you find something that works for you and your tablet device!

 <div class="alert alert-warning" role="alert">
     <p><b>Set your Layout Settings First!</b></p>